 - Catalogs topographic data, including lidar and IfSAR, and bathymetric data, including NOAA hydrographic surveys, multibeam data, and lidar

 - Provides details about data sets including vertical accuracy, point spacing, and data access information

-- Allows users to query by county or zoom to an area of interest and print a report
+- Allows users to query available data for an area of interest and share a link

 Stories from the Field

 Exploring Water Level Scenarios to Inform Shoreline Management on Lake Ontario